berkgoksel/SierraTwo/README.md

 ```

 ## Configuration
-To use `SierraTwo`, create a Slack workspace where you are the admin.
-Afterwards go to [Slack Apps][Slack Apps] and create a bot.
+To use `SierraTwo`, create or be a part of a Slack workspace where you are the admin.
+Afterwards go to [Slack API][Slack API] and create an app.
 From there, under the `Features` tab, go to `OAuth & Permissions` and add the following scopes:

 ### Bot Token Scopes
 | Permission             | Description                                                                                     |